cap-js-community/odata-v2-adapter/README.md

 ## Options

-The CDS OData V2 Adapter Proxy instantiates an Express router.
+The CDS OData V2 Adapter instantiates an Express router.
 The following options are available:

 - **base:** Base path under which the service is reachable.
 Default is `''`.
-- **path:** Path under which the proxy is reachable.
+- **path:** Path under which the service is reachable.
 Default is `'v2'`.
 - **model:** CDS service model (path(s) or CSN).
 Default is `'all'`.
 - **port:** Target port which points to OData V4 backend port.
 Default is process.env.PORT or `4004`.
 - **target:** Target which points to OData V4 backend host:port.
 Use `'auto'` to infer the target from server url after listening.
 Default is e.g. `'http://localhost:4004'`.